Chris Christie: 2016 presidential election

 In January 2015, Christie took his first formal step towards a presidential candidacy by forming a political action committee (PAC) in order to raise funds and prepare for a likely 2016 presidential bid.
 On June 27, 2015, Christie launched his presidential campaign website.
 He formally announced his candidacy on June 30, 2015.

 Christie dropped out of the race on February 10, 2016, after the New Hampshire primary following a poor showing and low poll numbers.
 He received 7.4% of the overall vote in the New Hampshire primary.

 Despite having criticized Donald Trump prior to leaving the race, he endorsed Trump on February 26, 2016.
 On May 9, 2016, Trump named Christie to head a transition team in the event of a Trump presidency.
 He soon emerged as a major power with the Trump campaign.

 Trump considered Christie as a potential vice-presidential running mate, and he was on the shortlist alongside former Speaker of the House Newt Gingrich and Indiana Governor Mike Pence.
 Trump passed over Christie and selected Pence.
 The subject's transition list for likely candidates for Trump's National Security Adviser did not include Michael Flynn, but rather, Peter Pace and William H. McRaven.

 In September 2016, Christie acknowledged that the Fort Lee lane closure scandal, also known as Bridgegate, was a factor in his being denied the nomination.
 Trump had said earlier that Christie knew about the closures, which Christie denies.
 Following the release of Trump's tape-recorded comments on an Access Hollywood bus, Christie called Trump's comments "completely indefensible", but also added "I don't think it's the only way you should make a judgment."

 After calls for his impeachment as governor and felony convictions in U.S. federal court of high-ranking members of his staff in the Bridgegate scandal, Christie was dropped by Trump as leader of the transition team, in favor of Pence.
 On the same day, Christie's close associates Richard Bagger and Bill Palatucci were both removed by Trump from the transition team.
 Former Congressman Mike Rogers, a national security expert on the Trump transition team, was additionally another close associate of Chris Christie who was also removed a few days after Christie's departure.

 Christie was considered for a role in the Trump administration, but said he would serve out his term as governor, which ended in January 2018.
 On December 11, it was reported that Christie turned down offers to become Secretary of Homeland Security and Secretary of Veterans Affairs, because he wanted to be Attorney General.
+In February 2017 Politico reported that Christie was offered the role of Secretary of Labor but evidently turned it down.
 An 18-page report outlining questions and possible concerns about Christie joining the administration was released in June 2019.